 Essential fatty acids are also known as mono-unsaturated and poly-unsaturated fats (the “good” fats) and are needed in the body.

-Wheat germ on the other hand comes from a cheap, sustainable crop and just 1 tablespoon is enough to provide us with our entire recommended daily intake of omega 3.
+Wheat germ on the other hand comes from a cheap, sustainable plant and just 1 tablespoon is enough to provide us with our entire recommended daily intake of omega-3.